 Defining hybrid and multicloud

-Typically, hybrid cloud is used to describe implementations where data and applications are extended from on-premise into one or more public clouds, for example Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform (GCP).
+Typically, hybrid cloud is used to describe implementations where data and applications are from on-premise into one or more public clouds, for example Amazon Web Services (AWS), Microsoft Azure or Google Cloud Platform (GCP).

 Originally, this may have been to “burst” workloads, but increasingly can mean spanning both locations indefinitely.
 Multicloud takes things a step further, running applications across multiple clouds as part of the design, which may include running nothing on-premise.